 2. Relief Valve Malfunction

-The Relief Valve prevents damage to the piping and vessels due to high pressure.
-If the oil pressure does not reach its optimal level after driving the car, then there might be some problem with the relief valve.
+The relief valve prevents damage to the piping and vessels due to high pressure.
+If the oil pressure does not reach its optimal level after driving the car, then there might be a problem with the relief valve.
 One way to check is by removing the valve, cleaning it and installing it again to test whether the oil pressure goes back to normal.
-It is located at the oil pressure pump and can be pretty hard to reach it sometimes.
+It is located at the oil pressure pump and can be pretty hard to reach sometimes.

-The High Oil Pressure problem can also be due to a faulty Oil Sending Unit.
-It can give you a false signal that the gauge is showing too high pressure, but in the reality the pressure is good.
+The high oil pressure problem can also be due to a faulty oil sending unit.
+It can give you a false signal that the gauge is showing an overly high pressure, but in the reality the pressure is good.
 Diagnose it with a manual oil pressure tester to get the right pressure.